harshn08/CDPMultinode_woCDFCDSW/README.md

 	 [root@2e3f9e83cf7a  ~]#ansible-vault create ssharma_keys.vault

       11> This will open up an editor similar to vi.
-Copy and paste your .pem contents,Pay close attention at the 		indentation.Give the key name and space for | , add 2 spaces for each line below key name
+Copy and paste your .pem contents,Pay close attention at the 		indentation.
+Give the key name and space for | ,add 2 spaces for each line below key name

 	For Example: ssharma_keys.vault, give a <name>_key ex: sunita_key: | as shown below